UltimateForm/AdClicks_DataAnalysis/README.md

 | weighted avg | 0.98      | 0.97   | 0.97     | 200     |

-without scaling...which is strange or lucky...
+~~without scaling...which is strange or lucky...~~

-ah, found it, scaling dilenma: https://stats.stackexchange.com/questions/172795/scaling-for-svm-destroys-my-results
+~~ah, found it, scaling dilenma: https://stats.stackexchange.com/questions/172795/scaling-for-svm-destroys-my-results~~

+although true, in my case it was simply a case of features with high P Values and low coefficients polluting the model, after removing them: feature scaling no longer decreased the scores, it increased them!